Skip to main content

 I build because the world is unfinished and automate because time is precious.

 I like making things real.
-Tight feedback loops and systems that make the work lighter.
+Tight feedback loops to make the work lighter.
 My sweet spot is the overlap between strategic product thinking, human experience design, and applied AI.

 At Spikefin and Optimal Workshop, I learned that making progress is less about speed and more about ensuring we have capacity for the things that really matter.